atet/coursera/RepData_PeerAssessment2/PA2_template.Rmd

 **NOTE: I am submitting this early, but seeing how this is a public repository, anyone can see it right away.
 If you need help, you can use this as a guide to understanding the problem, but please do not just copy/paste this code.
 R has a steep learning curve, but you will get it with time and experience, I have faith in you.**

-# Impact Analysis of Severe Weather Events on Population and Economic Health in the United States from 1950-2011
+# Impact Analysis of Severe Weather Events on Population and Economic Health in the United States: Wind- and Rain-related Most Damaging from 1950-2011

 ---